Aipcecodes/codes/MD - Code of Ethics.md

    41. The journalist does not accept censorship of any type.
 The actions of editors or distributors of media products, when based on professional reasons, are not considered censorship.
    42. The journalist is entitled to refuse any professional task that contravenes the law, professional ethics, his own convictions or the norms of this Code.
-   43. The journalist does not accept to write for another person, to sign a journalistic product with another real person’s name, or to sign a journalistic product that is not his authorship.
+   43. The journalist does not accept to write for another person, to sign a journalistic product with another real person's name, or to sign a journalistic product that is not his authorship.
    44. The journalist cannot use the information he holds for personal interests.

 ### 3. Human Rights Protection